How can therapy help me?

-Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
+Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, it's a good idea to seek out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
-You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeking therapy.
+You are taking responsibility by accepting where you're at in life and making a commitment to change by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
 Holistic therapy, such as I offer, will also provide you with guidance to reach the higher levels of human potential and self-actualization.

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
 Therapy can provide practical tools, skills, and encouragement to get through these periods.
 Others may be at a point where they are ready to learn more about themselves and grow, or become more effective in life.